bkarr/libshr/README.md

 events
 - Event for very initial add, and not just add to empty queue
 - Configurable performance related events for monitoring
+- Signal for every time a queue remove would block to enable pull processing

 #### Working
 - shared_q -- interprocess queueing of arbitrary sized data of any type,